Mubaarak1-git/Mubaarak1-git/README.md

 <p align="center">📘 Azure Fundamentals & Administrator – Certified via Kajaani University & Microsoft Collaboration </p>

 ## 🧠 About Me
-I'm a junior cloud computing engineer strategically located in Somaliland, focused on building resilient and reproducible cloud workflows using Microsoft Azure.
+I'm a junior cloud computing engineer focused on building resilient and reproducible cloud workflows using Microsoft Azure.
 My journey is shaped by hands-on learning, clear documentation, and a commitment to solving real infrastructure challenges.
 I work confidently across the Azure portal—from virtual networks to resource tagging and VM lifecycle operations—translating lab experience into practical, real-world execution.

   ## 🏅 Certifications